CodewithSegNet/alx-higher_level_programming/README.md

 ## About

-- This repository consists of all the .Subject projects done with [ALX Africa](https://www.alxafrica.com/) Full stack Software Engineering course in partnership with [Holberton School](https://www.holbertonschool.com/) by [Segnet](https://https://github.com/CodewithSegNet/).
+- This repository consists of all the .Subject projects done with [ALX Africa](https://www.alxafrica.com/) Full stack Software Engineering course by [Segnet](https://https://github.com/CodewithSegNet/).

 ## Resource